codefresco/go-build-service/README.md

 To run postgres and adminer, use make as below:

-`make devenv-up` runs postgres and adminer containers.
+`make dev-up` runs postgres and adminer containers.
 You will need to have docker and make installed and ready.
 Adminer can be accessed on `localhost:8080`.

 ### Migrations